Jump to the content of the page

 What is impact testing?

-Impact tests are short-term tests that provide information on the failure behavior of materials or components subjected to rapid loads and at varying temperatures.
+Impact tests are short-term tests which provide information on the failure behavior of materials or components subjected to rapid loading and at varying temperatures.
 The testing systems used for these tests are either pendulum impact testers or drop-weight testers.

-All materials are used on a daily basis with fluctuating temperatures.
-Since the fracture behavior also depends on the temperature, materials are often tested in the entire operating temperature range, which indicates at what temperature and to what extent a material becomes brittle.
+Because many materials used for a number of different applications on a daily basis are subjected to fluctuating temperatures, and since the fracture or failure behavior also depends on temperature, these materials must often be tested in their entire operating temperature range.
+These tests are used to indicate at what temperature and to what extent the material becomes brittle.

 Impact test with pendulum impact testers Impact test with drop weight testers Impact test with high-speed testing machines